from small one page howto to huge articles all in one place

 Other parameters of interest:

-The network interface addresses that this system receives mail on.
-You need to stop and start Postfix when this parameter changes.
+The local network interface addresses that this mail system receives mail on.

-Other interfaces that this machine receives mail on by way of a proxy agent or network address translator.
+The remote network interface addresses that this mail system receives mail on by way of a proxy or network address translation unit.

 SEE ALSO